 area of research

-The laboratory’s primary focus is on analyzing the barriers and enablers of social participation (in the areas of education, health, employment, and leisure) for people living with disabilities—whether these disabilities stem from physical impairments or functional limitations, or from a lack of social and/or environmental resources.
+The laboratory’s primary focus is on analyzing the barriers and facilitators to social participation (in the areas of education, health, employment, and leisure) for people living with disabilities—whether these disabilities stem from impairments or functional limitations, or from a lack of social and/or environmental resources.

-1) the role of technology in mitigating disabilities (and, in particular, in facilitating access to recreational sports activities);
+1) the role of technology as a means of reducing disability (and, in particular, of facilitating access to recreational sports activities);

-2) an understanding of the institutional mechanisms (such as promotion, facilitation, and incentives) that shape the dynamics of social engagement among the individuals in question;
+2) an understanding of the institutional mechanisms (such as promotion, facilitation, incentives, etc.) that shape the dynamics of social engagement among the individuals in question;

-3) the consideration of life courses (or longitudinal studies), which provide a microsociological perspective on these engagement dynamics.
+3) the consideration of life courses (or longitudinal studies), which provide a microsociological perspective on these dynamics of engagement.

 The SanteSiH team currently serves as a support laboratory for the following specialties:

-• Master'sin PESAP(Prevention, Health Education, and Physical Activity).
+- PESAP Master’s Programin “Prevention, Health Education, and Physical Activity.”
 This program is designed to train future leaders in the field of health promotion.
-Students are specifically trained to use physical activity as a tool for promoting health, taking into account individuals’ commitment to their physical activity routines.
-Ultimately, the program aims to provide the necessary skills to create conditions conducive to public health in all areas of people’s lives, particularly regarding lifestyle choices and the role of physical activity.
+More specifically, students are trained to use physical activity as a tool to advance health promotion, taking into account individuals’ sense of commitment to their physical activity practices.
+Ultimately, the program aims to provide the skills necessary to create conditions that support public health in all areas of people’s lives, particularly with regard to lifestyle choices and the role of physical activity.

 SANTESIH History

-His research initially focused on “the study of the processes that lead to and reduce disability,” and more specifically on analyzing the impact of environmental factors on these processes (with a particular focus on educational, athletic, political, and media environments).
+His research initially focused on “the study of the processes by which disabilities arise and are mitigated,” and more specifically on analyzing the impact of environmental factors on these processes (with particular attention to educational, athletic, political, and media environments).

-She has gradually broadened the scope of her research and the groups she studies—including people with motor, visual, hearing, and intellectual disabilities, as well as those with chronic diseases (both communicable and non-communicable)—by linking issues and theoretical models of disability to broader questions in the sociology of health.
+She has gradually diversified her areas of research and the groups she studies (people with motor, visual, hearing, and intellectual disabilities, and later those with chronic diseases—both communicable and noncommunicable)—by linking issues and theoretical models of disability to broader questions in the sociology of health.

-At the local level, the unit participates in the programs of the Maison des sciences de l’homme (MSH) in Montpellier and in collaborative projects with the Center for Political Studies of Latin Europe (CEPEL, UMR 5112).
-It is also actively involved in the “Health Administration and Health Economics” Federative Research Structure led by Professor Guy Delande for the 2015–2019 term, which involves several social science research teams from the University of Montpellier and the Montpellier University Hospital.
+At the local level, the unit is part of the programs of the Maison des sciences de l’homme (MSH) in Montpellier and is involved in collaborative projects with the Center for Political Studies of Latin Europe (CEPEL, UMR 5112).
+It is also actively involved in the “Health Administration and Health Economics” Federative Research Structure led by Professor Guy Delande for the 2015–2019 term, which involves several social science research teams from the University of Montpellier and the Montpellier University Hospital (CHU).

 At the national level, the team has strong ties within the Federal Institute for Research on Disability (IFRH – IFR 25), of which it has been a member since 2008, particularly with the “Center for Research, Medicine, Science, Health, Mental Health, and Society” (CERMES3, UMR 8211 – U988), the Research Group on Disability, Accessibility, and Educational and School Practices (GRHAPES, EA 7287), and the House of Social Sciences and Disability (MSSH)—which is affiliated with the School of Advanced Studies in Public Health (EHESP).

-Internationally, it is strengthening its international research programs through scientific collaborations with Canada (Professor Patrick Fougeyrollas, Laval University, Quebec City, and the International Network on the Process of Disability Production – Professor Yves Boisvert, École Nationale d’Administration Publique, Montreal) and Switzerland (Professors Nicolas Bancel and Anne Marcellini, Faculty of Social and Political Sciences, University of Lausanne).
+On the international front, it is strengthening its international research programs through scientific collaborations with Canada (Professor Patrick Fougeyrollas, Laval University, Quebec City, and the International Network on the Process of Disability Production—Professor Yves Boisvert, École Nationale d’Administration Publique, Montreal) and Switzerland (Professors Nicolas Bancel and Anne Marcellini, Faculty of Social and Political Sciences, University of Lausanne).

 Santesih Books